yash-cginfinity-225/Ecommerce-Website-Assignment-225/README.md

 * Frontend: Your main client-side application built with React and Vite.
 * Screenshots: Visual references for UI design, testing, or documentation.

-Refer to each folder’s README for detailed configuration and usage steps.
+Refer to each folder’s README for detailed usage steps.
 ---